robercano/3Dengine/README.md

 * Point lights demo
 * Toon shader demo
 * Shadow maps demos with direct light, point light and spot light
+* Bounding box demo with OBB, AABB and Bounding Sphere

 ## In the pipeline
 * Scene support so user can define a scene and rendering happens automatically from the camera view